 Educational Learning Outcomes

 All graduates are expected to be competent for entry level occupational therapy practice.
-Learning outcomes are based on information from a variety of sources including: course and annual competencies, practice national board exams, program comprehensive exams, case studies with group collaboration, community projects with team and interprofessional collaboration, research projects, fieldwork and clinical opportunities.
+Learning outcomes are based on information from a variety of sources including: course and annual competencies, practice national board exams, program comprehensive exams, case studies with group collaboration, community projects with team and interprofessional collaboration, research projects, fieldwork, clinical and capstone opportunities.
 Outcomes are grouped according to curriculum threads.
 Students will be able to:

 A: Occupation-Centered Practice

-- Students will demonstrate understanding of determinants of occupation (anatomical/neurological, psychological, social-cultural, environmental).
+- Students will be able to demonstrate understanding of determinants of occupation (anatomical/neurological, psychological, social-cultural, environmental).

 - Students will be able to assess occupation and its determinants as well as use occupation as a means to improve health and well-being of communities.

 - Students will be able to assert the role of occupation and occupational therapy in a team and community setting.

-- Students will exhibit occupation-based practice in entry level occupational therapy practice in a clinic/fieldwork setting.
+- Students will exhibit occupation-based practice in entry level occupational therapy practice in a clinic, fieldwork, and other professional setting.

 B: Professional Reasoning

 - Students will demonstrate knowledge and understanding of history, philosophy, theory, ethics, and types of reasoning such as scientific, pragmatic, narrative, conditional, procedural, diagnostic, ethical, and interactive.

 - Students will be able to apply all types of reasoning in providing assessments and interventions for clients across the lifespan in a safe and meaningful manner.

 - Students will be able to design, implement and critically evaluate research activities, community programs and outcomes.
 Students will be able to make informed decisions based on best evidence and outcomes data.

-- Students will perform all fieldwork activities demonstrating professionalism and highest ethical standards.
+- Students will perform all fieldwork demonstrating professionalism and highest ethical standards.

 C: Occupational Therapy Process

-- Students will be able to explain the meaning and role of occupations and how it impacts health and environmental conditions on occupational performance of persons, groups, and populations.
+- Students will be able to explain the meaning and role of occupations and impact of health and environmental conditions on occupational performance of persons, groups, and populations.